Wonderful Compactification of a Cartan Subalgebra of a Semisimple Lie Algebra: Introduction

 Due to the analogy with $\bar H,$ we view our results showing that $\bar \fh$ is normal and has finitely many $\fh$-orbits as indicating that $\bar \fh$ should be regarded as an additive toric variety.
 To develop this theory, it would be desirable if each additive toric variety is uniquely determined by a set of combinatorial data such that the combinatorial data determining $\bar \fh$ is the Coxeter arrangement.
 See Colin Crowley's paper \cite{Cro} for general results about additive toric varieties.
 Forthcoming related work by the second author, Ana Balibanu, and Crowley constructs a flat degeneration such that the generic fiber is the toric variety associated to a rational central essential hyperplane arrangement and the special fiber is a non-reduced union of matroid Schubert varieties.
 In this context, $\bar \fh$ is a component of the special fiber for the family with generic fiber $\bar H$, and this family is expected to be a subfamily of the degeneration of $\cl (\fg\oplus\fg)$ to $\cl.$ In further related work, we note that the paper \cite{IKLPR} gives a combinatorial construction of the real locus of $\bar \fh$ as a permutohedron modulo parallel faces for the Cartan subalgebra of a general complex semisimple $\fg.$ In forthcoming work of the second author with Leo Jiang, the authors give an analogous construction for any matroid Schubert variety of a central essential real hyperplane arrangement.

 This paper is organized as follows.
 In Section 2, we set up basic notation and define objects of interest in the study of $\bar \fh.$ In Section 3 we prove that $\bar \fh$ is normal and has an affine paving given by $\fh$-orbits.
 In particular, Theorems \ref{m1}, \ref{m3} and \ref{m4} are proved in this section.
-In Section 4, we establish some needed results about good root subsystems, and relate our stratification of $\bar \fh$ to Coxeter arrangements, and use this to compute the Betti numbers of $\bar \fh$ for an arbitrary semisimple Lie algebra.
+In Section 4, we relate our stratification of $\bar \fh$ to Coxeter arrangements, and use this to compute the Betti numbers of $\bar \fh$ for an arbitrary semisimple Lie algebra.
 Theorem \ref{m6} is proved in this section.
 In Section 5, we compute the Weyl group representation on $H^{\bullet}(\bar \fh, \C)$ and determine the cohomology ring of $\bar \fh$ in terms of the basis given by the strata.
 Theorem \ref{m7} is proved in this section.
-In the appendix, we adapt ideas of Borel and de Siebenthal from \cite{BDS} in order to give an algorithm to produce good root subsystems.

 {\bf Acknowledgments.} We are grateful to Ana Balibanu, Colin Crowley, Victor Ginzburg, Boming Jia, Leo Jiang, Joel Kamnitzer, Jacob Matherne, Eckhard Meinrenken, Nick Proudfoot, Nick Salter, and Shuddhodan Vasudevan for many stimulating discussions.
-We would also like to thank Jacob Matherne and Nick Proudfoot for encouraging us to write up this paper, and we are especially grateful to Matt Douglass for his careful reading of an earlier draft of this paper and for his incisive and helpful comments.
+We would also like to thank Jacob Matherne and Nick Proudfoot for encouraging us to write up this paper, and we are especially grateful to Matt Douglass for his careful reading of an earlier draft of this paper and for his incisive and helpful comments, and the referee for several comments which have significantly improved our paper.